-“Editor’s note: This blog was updated to reflect changes in the Electronic Health Records Modernization launch date.”
+“Editor’s note: This blog was updated Feb.
+13 to reflect changes in the Electronic Health Records Modernization deployment schedule.”

 Veterans are at the heart of VA’s effort to modernize the department’s electronic health record (EHR).

 A new video features three Veterans and a caregiver who offer their perspectives on why VA’s Electronic Health Record Modernization (EHRM) is important for former service members.
 The video, titled “Veteran Voices for Electronic Health Record Modernization,” was released Jan.
 22 and is the latest in a series of videos produced by VA’s Office of Electronic Health Record Modernization (OEHRM).

 Established in June 2018, OEHRM manages the planning, implementation and maintenance efforts of the new EHR system across the nation.

 “In the VA, it feels like home,” said Amber Capella Jones, a retired U.S. Air Force Veteran in the video.
 “It’s a place you can go where you have people just like you.”